Gac14/Gac14-Datapack/docs/Terminology.md

 A Command is a core gameplay concept which is initiated by one or more members of the server, or by the server, and results in some well-defined action to occur on the server.

+## Game Tick [term.tick]

+A Game Tick is a core gameplay concept which is usually the smallest unit of time events on the server can be separated by.
+There is usually 20 Game Ticks per Real Time second on the server side, though this specification permits fewer to occur.

+## Real Time [term.time.real]

+Real Time is system time.
+A period expressed in real time is independant of the actual length of a Game Tick.

+## Game Time [term.time.game]

+Game Time is the time in game.
+A period expressed in Game Time is depedant on the actual length of a Game Tick.
+There are exactly 20 Game Ticks per Game Time second.